Witch Hazel For Acne: A Natural Source of Topical Antioxidants

 Witch hazel is yet another fantastic natural acne treatment which has existed under our noses for thousands of years.

-Most of these reduce inflammation, provide antioxidants and slay bacteria to some extent, but they’re never identical: each remedy contains a not-so-subtly different array of natural antioxidants and compounds.
+Witzh hazel also illustrates the sheer variety found in natural acne remedies.
+Most reduce inflammation and slay bacteria to some extent, but they’re never identical: each remedy contains a unique array of natural antioxidants and compounds.

 There are endless different choices, endless opportunities to discover an acne remedy that works for you.
 Everyone’s skin is different, everybody has a different diet, and a different set of circumstances behind their acne.
 Nobody can predict whether a certain plant will randomly consign your acne to history.

 That’s why, if you’re got the cash on hand, basic experimentation is one of the greatest acne strategies ever.
-Diet and lifestyle reign supreme, but natural topical treatments can take the pressure off in circumstances beyond your control such as medical conditions, air pollution, or unbeatable stress.
+Witch hazel would be a great candidate to include.

 NEXT: discover the root causes of acne and banish your pimples forever